Deputy Prime Minister of Australia: Early and unofficial usage

+Official usage

+The formal title of "deputy prime minister" was created when the first Gorton ministry was formed on 10 January 1968.
+The inaugural holder was John McEwen, the long-serving leader of the Country Party, who had been appointed prime minister following the disappearance of Harold Holt in December 1967 and was succeeded by John Gorton after a Liberal leadership election.
+McEwen had been the de facto deputy prime minister since becoming Country Party leader in 1958.

-Since 1968 only three deputy prime ministers have gone on to become prime minister, all of them are Labor Party's politicians: Paul Keating, Julia Gillard, and Anthony Albanese.
-Both Keating and Gillard succeeded incumbent prime ministers who lost the support of their party caucus mid-term.
-Meanwhile, Albanese who briefly served as deputy prime minister in 2013, later led the Labor party to victory at the 2022 Australian federal election, and was sworn-in as prime minister on 23 May 2022.
+Since 1968 three deputy prime ministers have gone on to become prime minister, all Australian Labor Party politicians: Paul Keating, Julia Gillard, and Anthony Albanese.
+Both Keating and Gillard succeeded incumbent prime ministers who lost the support of their party caucus mid-term, while Albanese briefly served as deputy prime minister in 2013 and later led Labor to victory at the 2022 federal election.
 Frank Forde, who had been deputy Labor leader when John Curtin died, was interim prime minister between 6 and 13 July 1945, when a leadership ballot took place that elected Ben Chifley as Curtin's successor.

 In November 2007, when the Labor Party won government, Julia Gillard became Australia's first female, and first foreign-born, deputy prime minister.

+Vacancies

+The position was vacant for 12 days in 1975 at the height of the Loans Affair; Jim Cairns had been dismissed from Cabinet on 2 July and had his office of deputy prime minister revoked by Gough Whitlam, but he remained deputy leader of the Labor Party until his successor, Frank Crean, was elected by Caucus on 14 July.

 In 2017, the position became vacant for a period of 40 days, the longest time in its history when it has been unoccupied.
 As part of the 2017–18 Australian parliamentary eligibility crisis, it emerged that the then-incumbent Barnaby Joyce was a citizen of New Zealand by descent (jus sanguinis - by right of blood) at the time of the 2016 federal election.
 Joyce told the House of Representatives that he was advised of his citizenship status on 10 August 2017 by the New Zealand High Commission and his renunciation of his dual citizenship became effective on 15 August 2017.
 Nevertheless, he asked for his case to be referred to the High Court of Australia (sitting as the Court of Disputed Returns) for adjudication, and they ruled that his election was invalid under section 44 of the Constitution of Australia.
 The government immediately issued writs for a by-election for the seat of New England to be held on 2 December 2017, which Joyce won easily.
 Governor-General Sir Peter Cosgrove re-appointed Joyce as deputy prime minister on 6 December 2017.

-In practice, only National party leaders or Labor Party deputy leaders have held the position.